MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### &#9989; Tabs in channel - Member access

-* A tab configured by a member in a channel scope should be accessible to the other members without having to seek permissions from the person who configured the tab.
+* A tab configured by a member in a channel scope must be accessible to the other members without having to seek permissions from the person who configured the tab.
 * The app must provide the permission management options upfront if the tab is for private or restricted use or requires any permissions from the person who configured the tab.

 ### &#9989; Bots must always be responsive and fail gracefully

-Your bot should be responsive to any command and not dead-end the user.
+Your bot must be responsive to any command and not dead-end the user.
 Here are some tips to help your bot intelligently respond to users:

 * **Use command lists**.
 Analyzing user input or predicting user intent is hard.
 Instead of letting users guess what your bot can do, provide a list of commands your bot understands.